-When most people hear the word "C-section" they think a woman is rolled into the OR, gets a little incision, out pops a baby, and she's good to go with her body being none the worser.
+When most people hear the words “cesarean section" they think a woman is rolled into the OR, gets a little incision, and out pops a baby.
 Perhaps that's why there's such a stigma surrounding women who have C-sections: that they haven't "suffered" like moms who gave birth vaginally.
 As a C-section mama twice over, I can tell you there is a

 lot of suffering involved.
 Let me clue you in on the many painful things most people don't realize C-section moms deal with.
 The list may surprise you.

-If you don't believe me, here's some specifics:
+If you don't believe me, here are some specifics:

 My body was not having it in the hospital, despite our five day stay.
 The miracle didn't strike for me until I was home, about three days later, and by then I think I gave birth to a volleyball.
 Except, you know, not through my vagina.

 The insane amounts of vaginal bleeding